IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

-# Understanding your configuration files and how to use them:
+# Understanding your configuration files and how to use them

-UPDATED FOR TAG: 1.14.2

 ## The topology.json file